National Safety Council: Organization

-NSC is governed by a Board of Directors and a Board of Delegates.
-The Board of Directors manages fiduciary and strategic affairs.
-The Board of Delegates develops the mission agenda, creates public policies, and tracks safety, health and environmental trends.
+NSC is governed by a Board of Directors and a board of delegates.
+The board of directors manages fiduciary and strategic affairs.
+The Board of Delegates developsc the mission agenda, creates public policies, and tracks safety, health and environmental trends.
 More than 2,000 volunteers, drawn from NSC industry volunteer divisions, assist the boards in determining policies, operating procedures and programs to be developed and implemented by the council's professional staff.

 The National Safety Council's network of 21 local chapters conducts safety, health and environmental efforts at the community level, providing training, conferences, workshops, consultation, newsletters, updates and safety support materials, as well as networking avenues.

 Members of NSC are segmented into Divisions, also known as special interest groups.
 Division members plan and create programs for the annual NSC Congress & Expo, and participate in discussions of research findings, new concepts, trends, and ideas for safety challenges.
 Divisions meet twice a year.
 The divisions are Business & Industry, Construction, Highway Traffic Safety, Labor, Motor Transportation, and Utilities.
 Some divisions are further segmented into sections.